thelondonsmiths/Solex_ser_recon_EN/README.md

 If the "Save fits files" box is checked, the following files will be stored in the same directory as the video file:

-- xx_mean.fits: average image of all the frames in the video of the spectral line
+- _serfilename_mean.fits_: average image of all the frames in the video of the spectral line
-- xx_raw.fits: raw image reconstruction
+- _serfilename_raw.fits_: raw image reconstruction
-- xx_circular.fits: geometrically corrected image
+- _serfilename_circular.fits_: geometrically corrected image
-- xx_detransversaliumed.fits: image corrected for line defects
+- _serfilename_detransversaliumed.fits_: image corrected for line defects
-- xx_clahe.fits: final image, with Contrast Limited Adaptive Histogram Equalization
+- _serfilename_clahe.fits_: final image, with Contrast Limited Adaptive Histogram Equalization

 If the "Save clahe.png only" box is checked, then only the png image with Contrast Limited Adaptive Histogram Equalization will be saved.
 This is the most useful output file for stacking purposes.